Integrated Pest Control

 -

-Weed control along County roads, County airports and right of ways
+Weed control along County roads, County airports, and right of ways.

 -

-Invasive and exotic weed eradication on County and non-County property
+Invasive and exotic weed eradication on County and non-County property.

 -

-Structural pest control at County-owned facilities (We do not provide pest control services on private property)
+Structural pest control at County-owned facilities (We do not provide pest control services on private property).

 IPC uses computerized chemical injection herbicide trucks that perform well in all our weed control projects.
 Weed control along County roads and right-of-ways increases safety by preserving visibility and clearance, reducing fire danger along roadways and intersections, enhancing drainage to prevent flooding, and keeping safety pull-over areas visible and easy to use.

-IPC News and Usage Data 2023 Quarter 1 | Quarter 2 | Quarter 3 |
+IPC News and Usage Data FY 2023/2024 Quarter 1 | Quarter 2 | Quarter 3 | Quarter 4

-Anyone requesting that herbicides not be used along their right-of-way to a County maintained road must fill out a Right of Way Weed Control Agreement form and assume responsibility for controlling vegetation to specified standards.
+Anyone requesting that herbicides not be used along their right-of-way to a County-maintained road must fill out a Right-of-Way Weed Control Agreement form and assume responsibility for controlling vegetation to specified standards.

 Contact Us/Report an Invasive Weed